How to turn ecommerce customers into lasting friends of your business

 The fact that this shift – away from the High Street and toward online shopping – is likely to endure beyond the end of the lockdown means that there’s never been a better time to start thinking about role of customer relationship management in ecommerce.

 Customer relationship management in ecommerce needs to respond closely to the trends which have emerged during the past three months.
-Many of these trends were detailed in a survey carried out by The Drum marketing platform, which analysed data from 30,000 customers.
+Many of these trends were detailed in a survey carried out by The Drum marketing platform, which analyzed data from 30,000 customers.
 This found that in the early days of lockdown consumers were targeting food, drink and cosmetics, followed by the toys and hobbies they felt they needed to keep themselves and their children entertained.
 This then morphed in what are known as ‘the new essentials’ – which referred to consumers planning to spend on home office equipment, kitchenware, health and fitness products and more toys and games.

 Any ecommerce business which wants to thrive in the new environment will have to stay keenly aware of the latest ecommerce trends and tweak their customer relationship management in line with what customers are now looking for.